GeneralProducts/day-of-code/_posts/2018-09-08-download-the-starter-kit.md

 ## View the code running in a browser

 On a browser, such as Chrome, type "localhost:4000" in as the website address.
-This is a website running on your own computer, not on the internet.
+This runs a website on your own computer, rather than on the internet.
 Your browser window looks a bit like this:

 ![](assets/images/its-worked.png)

+You're up and running and ready to start programming your website.

 ## What you’ve learned

-* TODO
+A lot!

+* How to navigate around your computer on the command line
+* How to download files from GitHub
+* How to use Ruby gems
+* How to run a server on your computer and see the results in a browser